San Antonio Domestic Violence Lawyer

 A violent action that occurs within the home or residence is known as domestic violence.
 Domestic violence often involves a significant other, be it a spouse, fiancé(e), or boyfriend/girlfriend.
 A common misconception is that women are the sole victims of domestic violence.
 While women are often victims, women can also be suspected aggressors in these cases and are subject to the same laws and potential penalties.

-If you or a loved one have been arrested on suspicion of domestic violence, then it is critical that they contact us at Calfas Law Group today.
-At Calfas Law Group, our team of San Antonio domestic violence lawyers includes several former prosecutors who are well-versed in the challenges defendants face in these case.
-We know how to shield our clients from false allegations and ensure that their rights are protected as they confront their charges.
+If you or a loved one have been arrested on suspicion of domestic violence, then they must contact us at Calfas Law Group today.
+Our team of domestic violence lawyers in San Antonio includes several former prosecutors who are well-versed in the challenges defendants face in these case.
+We know how to shield our clients from false allegations and protect their rights as they confront their charges.

 Domestic violence, also known as domestic abuse, carries many serious allegations that can ruin the lives of anyone accused of engaging in such activities.
 The court recognizes several forms of abuse in these cases.